projectara/greybus-spec/source/special.rst

 ..

+Upon receiving the request, the SVC shall check that the :ref:`hardware-model-interface-states` with IDs intf1_id and intf2_id have DETECT equal to DETECT_ACTIVE, and UNIPRO equal to UPRO_UP.

+If these conditions do not hold, the SVC cannot satisfy the request, and shall send a response signaling an error as described below.
+The SVC shall take no further action related to such an unsatisfiable request beyond sending the response.

+Otherwise, the SVC shall attempt to create the specified route.

 Greybus SVC Route Create Response
 """""""""""""""""""""""""""""""""

 The Greybus SVC Protocol Route Create response contains no payload.

+The SVC shall return the following errors depending on the sub-state values of the :ref:`hardware-model-interface-states` with Interface IDs given by intf1_id and intf2_id in the request payload:

+- If DETECT is not DETECT_ACTIVE in both Interface States, the response shall have status GB_SVC_INTF_NOT_DETECTED.

+- If DETECT is DETECT_ACTIVE in both Interface States, and UNIPRO is not UPRO_UP in both Interface States, the response shall have status GB_SVC_INTF_NO_UPRO_LINK.

+Regardless of the response status value, the Greybus SVC Route Create Operation shall have no effect on either the UNIPRO sub-state of either Interface identified by the request, or the value of any of the
+|unipro| DME attributes for the Interfaces identified by the request.

 Greybus SVC Route Destroy Operation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^